 My work as a trauma-informed therapist, coach, and consultant spans medical, educational, private practice, business, and non-profit settings.
 In addition to my work at WWU, I have a part-time private practice as an empowerment and empathy coach, with a focus on healing and reconciliation and creative conflict engagement.
 My values as a service provider are rooted in compassion, humility, empowerment and inclusion of diverse perspectives, and a sense of belonging for all.
 I consider myself a committed lifelong learner, have two amazing children who teach and inspire me daily, and I love spending time outdoors.

 Assistant Resident Director

 Hola!
-My name is Edward Torres-Ochoa.
-I work with Residence Life as an Assistant Resident Director in Kapp hall.
+My name is Lalo Torres-Ochoa.
+I work with Residence Life as an Assistant Resident Director in Kappa hall.
 I am a recent graduate of San Jose State University, where I obtained my BA in Anthropology with a minor in Deaf Education.
 While I was at SJSU, I had the opportunity to be highly involved at their PRIDE Center and I loved it!
 It helped me find a community and taught me a lot about the struggles and celebrations of our communities.
 I joined the Gender-Affirming Care Team to continue to work with LGBTQ+ students.
 As a Queer Trans Person of Color, I understand that how you express yourself and identify can be a long and evolving process.
 My hope is to help students find the joy in exploring what feels right for them.